-Notre Dame Crowned Women's Basketball Champs After Buzzer Beater
+WATCH: This Last-Second Shot Gave Notre Dame The Women's Basketball Crown

 It was a shot of a lifetime and junior guard Arike Ogunbowale nailed it for Notre Dame.

-She threw a 3-pointer from the corner with 0.1 seconds left on the clock, beating Mississippi State 61-58, and giving Notre Dame its second women's basketball title Sunday night in Columbus, Ohio.
+She sank a 3-pointer from the corner with 0.1 seconds left on the clock, beating Mississippi State 61-58, and giving Notre Dame its second women's basketball title Sunday night in Columbus, Ohio.

-Notre Dame scored its first title 17 years ago — also on Easter Sunday.
+Notre Dame scored its first title 17 years ago — also on April 1.

 "We just kept fighting, and thank you, Jesus, on Easter Sunday," Notre Dame Coach Muffet McGraw told The New York Times.

-Note: A previous version of this story incorrectly stated that Notre Dame won its first title on Easter Day in 2001.
-In fact, it won the title on April 1, 2001.
-But Easter fell on April 15 that year.